Welcome to the Division of Periodontology

 Interested in Periodontology?
 An externship will provide interested students with an opportunity to observe our program and interact with our faculty and residents.
 We offer a limited number of externships to qualified individuals.
 If interested, please submit an inquiry form using the "Apply Now" button on the right hand side of the page.

 Students must enrolled in a CODA accredited dental program in the US or Canada in order to be eligible for our program.
 We are unable to accept externship requests from non-CODA accredited dental students.

 - Length of externship: 2-3 days

 - Clinic hours: 8:00 AM – 12:00 PM and 1:30 PM – 4:30 PM

 Interested predoctoral dental students may apply for an externship by contacting the department using the "Apply Now" button on the right hand side of the page.
 Please note that one of our program requirements is that students must have graduated from a CODA accredited dental program in the US or Canada.
 Please plan on spending two to three days with us to provide sufficient time to observe our program and interact with our faculty and residents.
 Externs are welcome to attend Wednesday morning case presentation and Thursday afternoon literature review seminar.
 Please indicate your preferred days of the week if you have a preference.
 Thank you for your interest in our program.

-The faculty of the Department of Periodontology has designed a curriculum that ensures that all students graduating from the predoctoral dental program are prepared to manage the periodontal needs of their patients within a general dental practice.
+The faculty of the Division of Periodontology has designed a curriculum that ensures that all students graduating from the predoctoral dental program are prepared to manage the periodontal needs of their patients within a general dental practice.

 Graduates of our program will have demonstrated competency in the following areas: